 - General lack of compassion and attention from staff members towards residents

 There are many signs of neglect.
-If there are several of these signs present it could be an indicator of a larger problem of nursing home abuse taking place, possibly involving multiple residents.
+If several of these signs are present, it could indicate a larger problem of nursing home abuse taking place, possibly involving multiple residents.

 Actively Look for Signs of Nursing Home Abuse

-Because of the potential for unseen neglect and abuse in nursing homes, it’s vitally important that residents, family members, nursing home staff and even community members be aware of the various signs of elder abuse and neglect.
+Because of the potential for unseen neglect and abuse in nursing homes, it is vitally important that residents, family members, nursing home staff and even community members be aware of the various signs of elder abuse and neglect.

-It’s critical that those involved in the elder care industry – no matter in which capacity – feel equipped with the knowledge and education regarding the many forms of elder abuse.
+It is critical that those involved in the elder care industry—no matter what capacity—feel equipped with the knowledge and education regarding the many forms of elder abuse.

-If you witness any physically or emotionally controlling behavior towards yourself or your loved ones this could also be a clear indicator of current or potential abuse towards seniors.
+If you witness any physically or emotionally controlling behavior toward yourself or your loved ones, this could be a clear indicator of current or potential elder abuse.
 It is important to record details of as many signs and patterns as possible.
 File a report immediately to the nursing home administration.

-You can also seek the help of outside agencies and government organizations such as local seniors advocacy groups, or your state office of the Administration on Aging which administers the Long-Term Care Ombudsman Program.
+You can also seek the help of outside agencies and government organizations, including local senior advocacy groups or your state office of the Administration on Aging which administers the Long-Term Care Ombudsman Program.

 Remember that residents of nursing homes have rights that must be protected.
-By filing an official complaint, you can help to stop and prevent current and future instances of nursing home abuse.
+Filing an official complaint helps you stop and prevent current and future instances of nursing home abuse.